xoseperez/wismap/README.md

 ### Import

-The import process downloads the latest WisBlock Pin Mapper spreadsheet (https://downloads.rakwireless.com/LoRa/WisBlock/Pin-Mapper/WisBlock-IO-Pin-Mapper.xlsx) and generates a YAML file (`definitions.yml`) with the definitions for each module.
+The import process downloads the latest WisBlock Pin Mapper spreadsheet (https://downloads.rakwireless.com/LoRa/WisBlock/Pin-Mapper/WisBlock-IO-Pin-Mapper.xlsx) if it's not cached already and generates a YAML file (`definitions.yml`) with the definitions for each module.
 It also patches that file with custom definitions for some modules (these patches can be found on the `config.yml` file).
 The repository includes a version of the `definitions.yml` file built in the same way, so this step is not mandatory.

 ```
 python3 wismap.py import